-The 24 counties of Texas that make up the Episcopal Diocese of Fort Worth have a wide range of different peoples and cultures, in communities large and small.
-This diversity is reflected in the membership of our churches and varied ways in which members worship each Sunday and on special occasions throughout the year.
+There is a wide range of different peoples and cultures, in communities large and small, in the 24 counties of Texas that make up the Episcopal Diocese of Fort Worth.
+This diversity is reflected in the membership of our churches and in the varied ways members worship each Sunday and on special occasions throughout the year.

 Sunday is traditionally when Episcopalians gather for worship.
 The principal weekly worship service is the Holy Eucharist, also known as: the Lord’s Supper, Holy Communion, or Mass.
 In most Episcopal churches, worship is accompanied by the singing of hymns, and in some churches, much of the service is sung.